-In November 2018, we entered into a license agreement with MGH, or the MGH License, pursuant to which MGH granted us an exclusive, royalty-bearing, sub-licensable patent license to support development of our product candidates, which we collectively refer to as the Licensed Patents.
+In November 2018, we entered into a license agreement with MGH, or the MGH License pursuant to which MGH granted us an exclusive, royalty-bearing, sub-licensable patent license to support development of our product candidates, which we collectively refer to as the Licensed Patents.
 The territory covered by the MGH License is worldwide, which we refer to as the Territory.

-As initial consideration for the MGH License, we made an upfront payment of \$50 thousand and agreed to reimburse MGH for its costs associated with the preparation, filing, prosecution and maintenance of all patent rights.
-At the time the MGH License was signed, MGH estimated those costs to be approximately \$145 thousand, We are also required to pay tiered royalties of a low to mid-single digit percentage on annual net sales of products related to the Licensed Patents, which royalty payments must have a minimum amount of \$25,000 prior to the first commercial sale of a product or process covered by the Licensed Patents, and a minimum amount of \$50 thousand after the first commercial sale of a product or process covered by the Licensed Patent.
-At December 31, 2020 and 2019, the Company had accrued \$42.3 thousand and \$25 thousand, respectively, in license payments under the terms of the license agreement, of which the amount due at December 31, 2019, has been paid.
+As initial consideration for the MGH License, we made an upfront payment of \$50,000 and agreed to reimburse MGH for its costs associated with the preparation, filing, prosecution and maintenance of all patent rights.
+At the time the MGH License was signed, MGH estimated those costs to be approximately \$145,000, We are also required to pay tiered royalties of a low to mid-single digit percentage on annual net sales of products related to the Licensed Patents, which royalty payments must have a minimum amount of \$25,000 prior to the first commercial sale of a product or process covered by the Licensed Patents, and a minimum amount of \$50,000 after the first commercial sale of a product or process covered by the Licensed Patent.
+At December 31, 2019 and 2018, the Company had accrued \$25,000 and \$50,000, respectively, in license payments under the terms of the license agreement, which amounts have been paid.

-We are also obligated to make a future payments upon the satisfaction of specific clinical, regulatory and commercial milestones of up to an additional \$1.55 million, and to pay MGH royalties in an amount equal to a low single digit percentage of our net sales of any therapeutic products related to the Licensed Patents and an amount equal to a mid single digit percentage of our net sales of clinical diagnostic products and processes related to the Licensed Patents.
-As of December 31, 2020, no such milestone events had been achieved.
+We are also obligated to make a one-time future payment upon the satisfaction of specific clinical, regulatory and commercial milestones of up to an additional \$1.55 million, and to pay MGH royalties in an amount equal to a low single digit percentage of our net sales of any therapeutic products related to the Licensed Patents and an amount equal to a mid single digit percentage of our net sales of clinical diagnostic products and processes related to the Licensed Patents.
+As of December 31, 2019, no such milestone events had been achieved.